Suman19k/Xplore-Mysore-tour-app/README.md

 * Uses Custom Adapter to populate the layout with the views based on the instance of the Custom class.
 * Images are stored as drawables in multiple densities.
 * Strings are stored in strings.xml resource file.

----

-## Stuff explored/developed in addition to the above defined Rubric

-* Used `ConstraintLayout` heavily for most of the layouts along with custom `styles`.
-* Implemented **MVP + Repository** pattern with App Resources.
-* Explored `BottomNavigationView` for Navigating between the lists of attraction.
-* Implemented [Snap Behavior][BottomNavigationBehavior] for `BottomNavigationView` that hides the `BottomNavigationView` when more than or equal to half of its height is translated away.
-The Behavior also takes care of docking the Snackbar on top of the `BottomNavigationView` when shown.
-* Used `CardView` for displaying each place of attraction.
-* Implemented Loading of Images in a background thread through a Headless [Fragment][ImageDecoderFragment].
-* Developed [BitmapImageCache][] utility that uses `android.util.LruCache` to cache the recent Bitmap Images decoded.
-* Carried out Image decoding in a background thread using [ImageDecoder][] that extends `AsyncTaskLoader`.
-* Developed [BitmapUtility][] to extract `Palette` Swatches from the Images.

----

 ## Design Workflow